mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/evaluation/universal-installer-0.2/aws/upgrade/index.md

 ---

 # Upgrade Universal Installer 0.2 to 0.3
-This guide helps you upgrading Universal Installer 0.2 to 0.3 to support terraform 0.12 With this guide we assume you're running a DC/OS cluster similar to our example.
-More complex setup might need more care.
-But the here mentioned changes should also apply.
-Before doing this on your production cluster you should setup a test cluster in a similar way to make sure changes won't render your cluster unresponsive.
+This guide documents how to upgrade a Universal Installer installation from version 0.2 to 0.3 to support Terraform v0.12.
+The guide assumes that the DC/OS cluster to be upgraded is similar to the examples we provide.
+If you have customized your installation or have a more complex setup then the provided examples than you may need to perform additional steps beyond those listed below.

+You should test this procedure on a test cluster before applying it any production cluster to ensure you understand the procedure and it does not break anything.

 ## Preparation
 Ideally you should use tfenv to switch between terraform versions but you can also do it by yourself. so `tfenv use 0.12.25` means you need to replace your 0.11 terraform version with 0.12.25